Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 When building an off-grid solar system, the battery bank is the heart of your setup.
 It stores the energy your solar panels collect during the day so you can use it at night or during cloudy weather.
 (Curious about cloudy weather performance?
 Read our guide: Do Solar Panels Work in the Rain or Snow?).

-In this comprehensive guide, we'll demystify battery capacity, explain the crucial differences between lead-acid and lithium batteries, and provide detailed charts showing exactly how long a 100Ah battery will run common household appliances.
+The most common building block for these systems is the 12-volt, 100 Amp-hour (100Ah) battery.
+But what does that actually mean in the real world?
+In this comprehensive guide, we'll demystify battery capacity, explain the crucial differences between chemistries, and provide detailed charts showing exactly how long a 100Ah battery will run your appliances.
 If you want to skip the math, use our free WattSizing calculator to perfectly size your battery bank in seconds.

-Understanding Battery Capacity: The Math
+Understanding Battery Capacity: Definition and Scope

+Before we look at the charts, you need to understand how battery capacity is measured.
 An Amp-hour (Ah) is a unit of electrical charge.
-It simply means the battery can deliver 1 Amp of current for 100 hours, or 10 Amps of current for 10 hours, or 100 Amps of current for 1 hour.
+It simply means the battery can deliver 1 Amp of current for 100 hours, or 10 Amps of current for 10 hours.

 The Magic Formula: Volts x Amps = Watts